Raudius/files_scripts/docs/Integration.md

 }
 ```

-As part of the event you should register some functions directly to the event.
+As part of the event, you should register some functions directly to the event.
 The functions are defined with a `RegistrableFunction` class and provided with a `IFunctionProvider` implementation.
 You can learn more about how to write registrable functions [here](Contribute_API.md).

-Dont forget to register the listener!
+Don't forget to register the listener!
 This is usually done as part of the `Application::register()` method.
 ```php
 use OCA\FilesScripts\Event\RegisterScriptFunctionsEvent;